syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/How-To/Use-Pdfium-rendering-engine.md

 From Essential Studio 16.1.0.24 PDF viewer control provides a robust rendering of PDF document using Pdfium rendering engine.
 Please follow the below steps to use Pdfium PDF rendering in Syncfusion PDF viewer.

-1. Copy the Pdfium assembly’s folder to a local folder from the installation path.
+1. Copy the Pdfium assembly&#39;s folder to a local folder from the installation path.
 The folder name must be “Pdfium”.

 	The Pdfium assemblies will be available in {$SystemDrive}:\Program Files (x86)\Syncfusion\Essential Studio\{Essential Studio version}\Pdfium